edge-cloud/www.edge-cloud.net/_posts/2015-08-04-sddc-sddc-architecture-basic-design-elements.md

 ### POD / Core concept

-The POD and core concept leverages individually designed <a href="https://en.wikipedia.org/wiki/Point_of_delivery_(networking)" target="_blank">point-of-delivery (POD)</a>, which connect to a common routed core layer.
+The POD and core concept leverages individually designed [point-of-delivery (POD)](https://en.wikipedia.org/wiki/Point_of_delivery_(networking)), which connect to a common routed core layer.
 The routed core spans multiple PODs of different type and generation, treating them as an atomic building block and providing fast and simple interconnect.

 This approach of scaling out in concrete chunks matches the incremental demand of modern data centers: PODs are designed, engineered, installed and retired as a distinct unit.
 As such an SDDC can comprise multiple generations of a pod, sitting next to each other, attached to the same shared core and allow an iterative approach, where each pod generation improves on the previous one.